thewakar22/shopify-schema-markup/README.md

 ## Overview
 This repository provides a step-by-step guide for implementing manual schema markup on your website.
 Schema markup helps search engines understand the content and context of your web pages, leading to better visibility in search results.

+## Why I created this repo?
+This repository provides a step-by-step guide for implementing manual schema markup on your website.
+Schema markup helps search engines understand the content and context of your web pages, leading to better visibility in search results.

 ## Getting Started
 Follow these steps to get started with schema markup: